Académie des arts et techniques du cinéma

-The Académie des Arts et Techniques du Cinéma (Academy of Cinema Arts and Techniques) is an organization that gives out the César Award.
+The Académie des arts et techniques du cinéma (Academy of Cinema Arts and Techniques, commonly known as Académie des César) is an organization that gives out the César Award.
 It was created in 1975, on the initiative of Georges Cravenne.

 Board of directors

 The board is made up of 50 members, with an additional 13 selected for their contributions to cinema.
 They handle admissions, criteria and overall management.

 Protests over the structure of the board came to a head in February 2020.
 An open letter signed by over 400 French directors and actors decried the "opaqueness" of the Board's structure and the lack of democratic governance; members of the Academy do not vote on leadership, unlike similar organizations such as the Motion Picture Academy or the BAFTA.
 In response, the entire board of directors resigned in the weeks before the 2019/2020 César Award ceremony.

 Academy president

 The Academy is led by a president since its creation (Not to be confused with the president of the ceremony).